cldershem/LearningStuffs/learnPython.md

     and is not.
     - 3.x is the future and everyone, whether the like it or, not is moving there.
 It is just taking a really long time, but that was expected.
-    - The reason for this is, in the beginning Python didn't so some things the way they should have...so they kept supporting them for backwards compatibility, but eventually realized it wasn't worth it so they changed the language and removed the crappy stuff and fixed it with 3.x.
+    - The reason for this is, in the beginning Python didn't do some things the way they should have...so they kept supporting them for backwards compatibility, but eventually realized it wasn't worth it so they changed the language and removed the crappy stuff and fixed it with 3.x.
 They knew